cybera/synthi/README.md

 * Docker and Docker Compose
 * OpenStack credentials for object storage
 * Node.js for your local development environment
-* Ensure your docker environment has 4 gigabytes or more of memory for running ADI
+* Ensure your docker environment has 4 gigabytes or more of memory for running Synthi

 ### Setup